Isn’t it wonderful when your tinnitus magically goes away overnight?

 Rather, your mind is so distracted by stressful thoughts, enactments of how you’ll interact with certain people the next day, plans of action with them, mounting bills, etc., that your awareness of the tinnitus takes a backseat.

 Or to put it another way, while you are stressing out in bed, trying to fall asleep, repeatedly shifting positions, you are also reinforcing your habituation to the tinnitus.

 Who has time to be sensitive to tinnitus when they’re stressing out over all the tasks next day that they must face?

 It goes without saying, though, that struggling with stress-induced insomnia is not a practical way to habituate to tinnitus.

 Tinnitus Retraining Therapy

 “Tinnitus retraining therapy (TRT), a popular form of tinnitus treatment, is based on the concept of habituation,” says Strom.

 How does TRT work?

-Here is an in-depth explanation on tinnitus retraining therapy.
 This may help your tinnitus “go away” overnight — whether you’re tossing and turning over the anxiety in your life or peacefully relaxing as you transition to sleep.